Religious tourism is not a new idea, something thought up recently. It is the oldest, the most important form of “tourism” in the history of Mankind.

 Greeks have always expressed their religiousness, their deep faith and devotion to God for two thousand years, keeping to Orthodox principles.

 Foreign and Greek visitors alike stand in astonishment before the thousands of Byzantine churches, the innumerable chapels, the monasteries and their dependencies, the convents, the holy pilgrimage sites and the countless other awe-inspiring religious places.

-Orthodox practice has been associated in many areas with constructions and monuments of worship of various religions, and this brings out the special historical and cultural value of Greece.
+Orthodox practice has been associated in many areas with sites and monuments of worship of various religions, and this stresses out the unique historical and cultural value of Greece.

 Among the most important religious sites in the country are the Autonomous Monastic State of Mount Athos (aka “the Holy Mountain”); the impressive monasteries of Meteora; Patmos, the island of the Apocalypse of John the Apostle; the areas where Paul the Apostle travelled to; the monastic centre on Papikion mountain in Thrace (Rodopi); the sacred places dedicated to the Virgin Mary such as the Churches of Panagia (Virgin Mary) on Tinos island, of Panagia Soumela, of Panagia Ekatontapyliani etc.

 One feels that the splendid Greek nature enjoys God’s blessing.
 Every mountain and island, every rock and cobblestone pavement can be a path towards spiritual exaltation.
 The journey to experience this face of Greece shows the devoutness of the Greeks over the centuries; it is a trip through time.

 If you are an academic, a student, a researcher or a member of faculty, and you wish to experience five millennia of world-defining Greek history and religious heritage, why not take one of our accredited thematic Short Courses offered in collaboration with Greece’s oldest, biggest and highest internationally ranked university, the National and Kapodistrian University of Athens?